Canada Research Chair in Indigenous Philosophy

 The opportunity: The department of Community, Culture and Global Studies often has positions for advanced undergraduate students to work as teaching assistants.
 Duties include grading exams and teaching-related activities.

-The opportunity: That’s What [WE] Said is a journal edited and published by Gender & Women’s Studies students.
+The opportunity: That’s What [WE] Said is a journal edited and published by Gender, Women and Sexuality Studies students.
 There are opportunities for undergraduate students to contribute to or serve on the editorial board.

 Awards for Undergraduate Students